 e.
 Emergency Reallocations.
 In the event of an emergency that disrupts Commission operations, the Co-Chair's Committee may make a determination that continued operations will require extraordinary temporary expenditures and approve an allocation of recovered funds, or a reallocation of previously allocated funds, of up to $100,000 to cover such expenditures.

 Section 4.1–Management System.

-The ARDA of 1965, as amended, provides that the Commission's executive director shall be responsible for carrying out the administrative functions of the Commission, for direction of the Commission staff and for such other duties as the Commission may assign.
+The Appalachian Regional Development Act , as amended, provides that the Commission's executive director shall be responsible for carrying out the administrative functions of the Commission, for direction of the Commission staff and for such other duties as the Commission may assign.
 Accordingly, the Commission hereby instructs the executive director to establish and maintain a system of management for the Commission in accordance with the principles set forth in this chapter and in accordance with applicable laws.
 The executive director shall publish and keep current complete descriptions of the Commission's management system.
 The executive director shall consult on a continuing basis with the Co-Chairmen's Committee on any management issues and in particular on any significant changes he/she proposes to make to the Commission's management system, and shall report to the federal co-chairman and alternates on management-related issues on a regular basis, no less frequently than each Commission meeting of the federal co-chairman and alternates.

 Section 4.2–Financial Management.

 a.
 General.
 The executive director shall establish and maintain a system of financial management sufficient to ensure accountability for all funds appropriated to the Commission or otherwise coming into the possession of the Commission.
 The financial management system shall meet the requirements of the ARDA and comply with relevant accounting standards and, to the extent practicable, follow the best practices of the federal government in financial management.